How to Fix Speed Test Warnings & Improve Core Web Vitals

 Save settings.

-Go to GTmetrix or Google PageSpeed Insights and collect scripts you want to minify with GTmetrix.
+Go to GTmetrix or Google PageSpeed Insights and collect scripts you want to minify.

 Eliminate render blocking